 - Fourteen points in a row alternating up and down.

 - Two points out of three points in a row in the same zone A.

 - Four points out of five points in the arrow in the same zone B.

 - Fifteen points in a row in zone C above or below the center line.

 - Eight points in the arrow on both sides of the center line but none in zone C.

 Guidelines for eliminating Special cause variation:

 - Get timely data so that you see the effect of the assignable cause soon after it occurs.

-- As soon as you see something indicates that an assignable cause of variation has happened, search for the cause.
+- As soon as you see something indicating that an assignable cause of variation has happened, search for the cause.